Digital Marketing is constantly evolving, and no matter what strategy you already use, you will always have something new to try.

 - Can the project stop being a pilot and become the new sales process?

 - Do you know where and how to escalate the process?

 - Do you know how it will affect the teams’ budget?

 - Do you know how it affects the work of the marketing team?

-As you may have noticed, Account-Based Marketing offers very interesting benefits, especially for companies that sell complex products and services.
+As you may have noticed, Account-Based Marketing and Account-Based Experiences offer very interesting benefits, especially for companies that sell complex products and services.